 Plant colorful perennials and annuals.

-A few hundred dollars at Home Depot can go a long way and make a huge difference with your curb appeal.
+A few hundred dollars at Home Depot can go a long way and make a huge difference.

-But painting your front door can make it really stand out.
+But putting a fresh coat of paint on your front door can make your home really stand out.

-Stay neutral and go with something that is the perfect match with your exterior paint.
+Stay with neutral colors and go with something that is the perfect match with your exterior paint.

 A few popular colors that can work well are gray, black, dark red, navy blue, and brown.

-But you don’t need to invest a lot of money to make your curb appeal stand out.
+But you don’t need to invest a lot of money to apply a fresh coat of paint and make the exterior of your home stand out.

 You just need a little imagination and the right colors.